 Barcode Formats – EAN13 & UPC Code

-There are 2 main formats of barcode numbers – 13 digit EAN barcode numbers, and 12-digit UPC code numbers.
-The UPC numbers (also called UPC-A or UPC-12) are more commonly used in the USA, and the EAN13 numbers are used in the rest of the world.
+There are two main formats of barcode numbers – 13-digit EAN barcode numbers and 12-digit UPC code numbers.
+The UPC numbers (also called UPC-A or UPC-12) are more commonly used in the USA.
+EAN13 numbers are used in the rest of the world.
 They are part of the same system – the UPC code numbers are actually a subset of the larger EAN-13 barcode number system.
 These numbers are protected – so you need to purchase these barcode numbers if you want to use them on your retail products.

 And look here for more information about what makes Barcode1 UK different.